 - Burst Damage: Extreme burst damage with Chain Trigger.

-- Aerial Combat: Twin Machineguns are excellent aerial weapons, able to stay in the air indefinitely.
+- Aerial Combat: Twin Machineguns are excellent aerial weapons, and can stay in the air indefinitely

-- Safe: Due to aerial combat capability and range, Twin Machineguns are excellent at staying out of harm’s way.
+- Safe: Twin Machineguns are excellent at staying out of harm’s way, because being in the air tends to hover over many deadly attacks.

 - Ground Handling: Twin Machineguns have poor handling on the ground, being close-range weapons with a clumsy Dive Roll.